 We believe that relationships are the keystone to any learning community.
 We value time spent learning about each other and appreciating the things we share, as well as our diversity.
-Children have a natural affinity to nature, and we believe that fostering a relationship with nature promotes lifelong learning and interest.
+Children have a natural affinity for nature, and we believe that fostering this relationship promotes lifelong learning and interest.

 Role of the Teacher

-Parents and teachers encourage the children’s natural learning process and are partners with them as they learn.
-In our environment, the role of the adult shifts from purveyor of knowledge to that of a learner alongside the children.
+Parents and teachers influence a child’s natural learning process, and become partners as they learn.
+In Saplings' programs the role of the adult shifts from purveyor of knowledge, to that of co-learner alongside the children.
 The teacher’s role is also that of a researcher and resource guide, lending experience and expertise to the children.
 Together we develop an awareness of the important role nature plays in our lives.

 Environment as the third Teacher

-We value open-ended materials.
-Natural materials, recycled scrap materials, and a wide variety of tools are available to stimulate creativity and investigation.
+We value open-ended materials, natural materials, recycled scrap materials, and a wide variety of other tools that are available to stimulate creativity and investigation.

 The Importance of Nature

 We provide an opportunity for children to explore the natural playground in our community.
-Research suggests that through regular contact with the natural world, a child’s affinity to – and love of – nature grows, and a positive environmental ethic is cultivated.
+Research suggests that through regular contact with the natural world, a child’s affinity – and love for – nature grows, and a positive environmental ethic is cultivated.
 Children are encouraged to develop an appreciation for the beauty of the natural world and our responsibilities related to its preservation.

 Time is Flexible

 Children thrive in an environment where there is a harmonious flow of time.
-We will provide extended periods of time for working in areas that are important to us, creating an atmosphere that encourages learning and in-depth studies.
-We will adapt to the natural pace of the children, allowing them to explore their interests to the fullest.
+We provide extended periods of time for working in areas that are important to us, thus creating an atmosphere that encourages learning and in-depth studies.
+By adapting to the natural pace of the children we allow them to explore their interests to the fullest.

 The Many Symbolic Languages of Children

-Children will be encouraged to engage in activities inspired by nature and natural materials.
-They will be given many opportunities to represent and express their ideas, and use their imagination to make their learning visible.
+At Saplings children are encouraged to engage in activities inspired by nature and natural materials.
+Children are given many opportunities to express their ideas and are encouraged to use their imagination to make their learning visible.

 Making Learning Visible: Documenting and Reflecting on Learning